 Many studies report that AA inhibitors, which are the active ingredients of herbicides, affect the growth of microorganisms (Table 1-5).
 The main effect of different AA inhibitors for plants, algae, bacteria, yeast, and moulds is similar: to inhibit the enzymatic activity responsible for the biosynthesis of AAs in cells (Kumada et al., 1993; Ravanel et al., 1998; Grant Pearce et al., 2017; Vallejo et al., 2017; Sardrood & Goltapeh, 2018; Lonhienne et al., 2020; Tall & Puigbò, 2020).
 These inhibitors can lead to AA starvation, suppression of cell growth, and death at specific concentrations.
 However, other cellular responses are also observed, such as a complete lack of inhibition or stimulation of growth in some species (Forlani et al., 1995; Grandoni et al., 1998; Xuedong et al., 2005, Halgren et al., 2011).
 The reasons for such reactions may lie in the individual characteristics of the species or strain of the microorganism and depend on environmental conditions and interactions in the microbiota (Vallejo et al., 2017; Nielsen et al., 2018).
-For example, the reason for the lack of inhibition may be associated with the activity of efflux pumps that release the herbicide from the cell or with a disruption of the transport system, such as a porin mutation (Thiour-Mauprivez et al., 2019).
-Stimulation of growth may be caused by the ability of the microorganism to use the herbicide as a source of carbon or phosphorus, which has been described in several studies (Xuedong et al., 2005; Wang et al., 2007; Łozowicka et al., 2021).
+For example, the reason for the lack of inhibition may be associated with the activity of efflux pumps that release the herbicide from the cell or with a disruption of growth may be caused by the ability of the microorganism to use the herbicide as a source of carbon or phosphorus, which has been described in several studies (Xuedong et al., 2005; Wang et al., 2007; Łozowicka et al., 2021).